kennyfs/Notes/2024_Fall/Systems_Programming.md

 ### Chapter 4, p.1 ~ Advanced I/O

 - **Slow System Calls** | Can block a process indefinitely if resources are unavailable.
-  - Examples: Pipes, terminal input, network operations may wait for data or user actions.
+  - Examples: Pipes, terminal input, and network operations may wait for data or user actions.

 - **Disk I/O** | Processes can block waiting for disk I/O indefinitely unless interrupted or the disk becomes unresponsive.

 - **Terminal Mode**
   - **Canonical Mode**: Input is buffered and processed line-by-line.
   - **Non-canonical Mode**: Also known as raw mode, allows character-by-character processing, commonly used for real-time applications.
-  - **R/W from/to disk is never slow system call**
+  - **R/W from/to disk is never a slow system call**

 ---

 ### I/O Multiplexing

-- **Purpose**: Monitor multiple file descriptors simultaneously without blocking on any specific one.
+- **Purpose**: Monitor multiple file descriptors simultaneously without being blocked by any specific one.
 This is essential for applications handling multiple I/O sources, like servers.

 - **`select` System Call**
   - Used to monitor multiple descriptors for readability, writability, or exceptional conditions.